Riqky/portfolio/_pages/lockpicking.md

 ![shackle_open](https://raw.githubusercontent.com/Riqky/riqky.github.io/master/assets/images/lock/shackle_open.jpg)

 Now, let's move on to the lock-mechanism itself: The Core.
 The core is simply a brass cylinder with a key-way and some holes.
-The holes in the core line up with long holes in the body, inside these holes are the pins, counterpins and the springs.
+The holes in the core line up with long holes in the body, inside these holes, are the pins, counter pins and the springs.

 ![shackle_open](https://raw.githubusercontent.com/Riqky/riqky.github.io/master/assets/images/lock/pins.jpg)

 The pins is usually a small cylinder with one flat side and one pointy side.
 The pointy side rests on the key once it is inserted.
-The other side is in contact with the counterpin.
+The other side is in contact with the counter pin.
 The pins length usually varies.
-The counterpin is a small cylinder with two flat sides.
-It rests on the pin and the spring, the counterpins are all the same length. lastly, the spring is there to keep pressure on the pins, so they cannot move around in the body.
+The counter pin is a small cylinder with two flat sides.
+It rests on the pin and the spring, the counter pins are all the same length. lastly, the spring is there to keep the pressure on the pins, so they cannot move around in the body.

 To open a lock, you insert the key.
-This key lifts the pins to the correct hight, so that all the pins are flush with the core and none of the counterpins are inside the core.
+This key lifts the pins to the correct height so that all the pins are flush with the core and none of the counter pins are inside the core.
 This allows the core to move freely, and thus open the lock.

 ## Picking

 So, now we know how a simple lock works, but how do you pick one?
 We are going to need these tools to open the lock.
-On the right you see two tension tools and on the right two picks.
+On the right, you see two tension tools and on the right two picks.
 We need one of these tools to pick a lock.

 ![shackle_open](https://raw.githubusercontent.com/Riqky/riqky.github.io/master/assets/images/lock/tools.jpg)

 You insert the end of the tension-tool inside the keyway.
 Then you apply some clockwise tension to the core, not to much tension or the pins won't move.
-This is something that comes with practice, since it is very hard to explain how much tension you need to apply.
+This is something that comes with practice since it is very hard to explain how much tension you need to apply.

 Then you insert the pick and push every pin in, one by one.
-If you push the 'correct' pin, the counterpin will get caught on the core and the core will rotate ever so slightly.
-Once every counterpin is caught, the core will be able to rotate.
+If you push the 'correct' pin, the counter pin will get caught on the core and the core will rotate ever so slightly.
+Once every counter pin is caught, the core will be able to rotate.

 ![howto](https://raw.githubusercontent.com/Riqky/riqky.github.io/master/assets/images/lock/howto.gif)